Why are my energy rates changing?

 The wholesale and hedging cost of power has gone up as much as 8 Cents per kWh depending on when you signed up.
-The earlier you signed up the more likely your price change will be high.
+The earlier you signed up the more likely your rates will have risen.
 Price changes affect people differently, it can depend on how low your rates were to start with.
-For example an 8 cent per kWh increase may seem high if you had a 10 cent rate to start with.
+For example an 8 cent per kWh increase may seem high if your original rate was only 10 cents.

 Do all retailers change their prices at the same time each year?

-It’s very common for energy retailers to re-price around the same time each year, usually around December or January.
+It’s very common for energy retailers in Victoria to re-price around the same time each year, usually December or January.
 However, this can vary from company to company.
-Keep this in mind if you look to compare prices at this time of year, always check that you are comparing our new price with our competitors new price.
+Keep this in mind if you look to compare prices at this time of year, always check that you are comparing our new price with our competitor’s new price.
 Shopping around during December or January makes it difficult to compare apples to apples.

 Will the percentage change be the same for all retailers?